osexpert/CosmosTime/README.md

 Using Portable.System.DateTimeOnly to enable DateOnly Date and TomeOnly TomeOfDay, even if netstandard 2.0.
 Try to prevent problem like NodaTime's ZonedDateTime, where +- operators, Plus, Minus etc. manupulate the Utc-time, creating problems with the Clock time.
 In CosmosTime's ZoneTime you must choose explicit if you want to manipulate the Utc or the Clock time.
 CosmosTime's ZoneTime implement IComparable (comparing the Utc component), while NodaTime ZonedDateTime does not implement IComparable (allthou it originally did and then worked the same way, comparing the Instant).

+Bonus:
+* IsoWeek struct
+* IanaTimeZone class, for supporting Iana on pre-NET6.

 Some collected links with info\problems about times in Newtonsoft\CosmosDb: